 When you find yourself exploring coastal Charleston, Kiawah Island is a beautiful spot for lunch and a walk along the beach.
 Jasmine Porch is anchored in the Sanctuary, a luxurious oceanfront resort.
 Soaring ceilings, rich wood paneling, and garden views create a casual elegance reminiscent of an earlier time.

-The fried green tomatoes with benne seeds, creamed corn, and chow-chow take this classic dish into the 21st century.
+The way they fry their green tomatoes with benne seeds, creamed corn, and chow-chow take this classic dish into the 21st century.
 For a heartier fair, order the grilled cheese and heirloom tomato soup duo.
 The hefty sandwich is all about the American and Muenster cheese — there is a lot of cheese on this luncheon plate.

 Pro Tip: You need a pass to drive past the guard shack to the Sanctuary.
 It is located on a private section of the island.
 Simply let the guard know you are heading to Jasmine Porch for lunch and you will be on your way to an elegant midday repast.